Table of Content

-- The aider has to provide emotional support.
-They can do this by empathizing, giving them hope that they would be fine and making them feel that they are not alone.
+- Provide emotional support- This can be achieved by empathizing, giving them hope that they would be fine, and making them feel that they are not alone.

-- Providing practical help.
-Here the aider has to be equipped with basic exercises that can help, such as if a person is having a panic attack, the aider can bring them in a quiet place and coach them to breathe slowly.
-Also, the aider has to always be equipped with a list of places and professionals the person in need can approach.
+- Providing practical help- As the aider you need to be equipped with basic exercises that can help, such as if a person is having a panic attack, you can bring them to a quiet place and coach them to breathe slowly.
+Also, you have to always be equipped with a list of places and professionals the person in need can approach.

 Step 4: Encourage the person to get appropriate professional help

-Here the aider can elaborate on the professional help available for their condition.
-Many times the person in need hesitate to get a professional help due to the stigma attached.
-The aider has to communicate the importance of this professional help and also about the outcomes if they ignore professional help.
+Here your role as an aider entails elaborating on the professional help available for their condition.
+Many times the person in need hesitates to get professional help due to the stigma attached.
+Hence you need to communicate the importance of this professional help and also about the outcomes if they ignore professional help.

-- The aider has to be aware of the professional help available for the specific condition that the person is suffering.
+- Be aware of the professional help available for the specific condition that the person is suffering.

-- They should also be aware of how these professional treatments would help the person and communicate the same to the person.
+- Be aware of how these professional treatments would help the person and communicate the same to the person.